 92% of B2B buyers are more likely to proceed with a transaction after reading a trusted review.
 If you have assets on hand like case studies, customer stories, or positive reviews, consider including them in an email or link to a great interview with a happy customer.

 Most prospects prefer to conduct independent research before moving forward, so make it easy for them.
-Prospects vet companies by researching other customers’ experiences, and positive reactions from previous or current clients add credibility to your name while increasing a prospect’s trust in your abilities.
+Prospects vet companies by researching other customers’ experiences.
+Positive reactions from previous or current clients add credibility to your name while increasing a prospect’s trust in your abilities.

-Content pieces that provide value for clients and prospects, like white papers, articles, or blog posts, are also great resources to include in your emails.
+Additionally, content pieces that provide value for clients and prospects, like white papers, articles, or blog posts, are also great resources to include in your marketing emails.
 One of our most popular blogs is about resources for salespeople, which is content we choose to share often because it offers valuable information to customers.

 4. Track what is (and isn’t) working.